Feliz-SZK/Berserk/README.md

 **Berserk is a commandline tool written in python to increase website traffic**

-**Berserk works with privoxy and tor and visits websites with different ips as well as different user-agents**
+**Combining privoxy and tor Berserk visits websites with different ips as well as different user-agents**

 **But the thing is, Berserk only anonymizes the ``https`` traffic as privoxy can either be configured as a ``https`` or ``http`` proxy**